 3. Use a fork to mix eggs and milk (or cream) in a measuring cup.
 Season this creamy eggy mixture with salt and pepper.

+4. Pour egg mixture into pan so the mixture fills the pan evenly in between the sauteed veggies and turkey.
 If you have any fresh herbs(Opens in a new window) (like rosemary, sage, or thyme) chop them and sprinkle on top of the frittata right before popping it into the oven.

 5. Bake for 25-35 minutes or until eggs are cooked all the way through.
 Enjoy!